Parijah Diaries 11

 “Such a caring for death, an awakening that keeps vigil over death, a conscience that looks death in the face, is another name for freedom.” ― Jacques Derrida

-After their gig the Philippinoes like to go skate-boarding at midnight down on the beach road.
+After their gig the Filipinos like to go skate-boarding at midnight down on the beach road.
 It’s their new craze, and a great way to wind down.
 They’ll come up to my terrace for a while before heading for one of their skating haunts, and by that time I’m usually ready to crash.
-And not ready to deal with the cops up at the viewpoint, who know the musoes and wave them through, but don’t know me.
+And not ready to deal with the Dogs up at the viewpoint, who know the musicians and wave them through, but don’t know me.

 Once in a while I’ve joined them in the daytime, though.
-On the road through Kata there’s a stripped-out commercial space, formerly a restaurant, that’s been turned into a little skate park since the pandemic shut it down, and I sometimes find them there when I’m on my way to the beach for a swim.
-It’s a good vibe, with loud music on, the whirr of wheels and bumps and swooshes, and Mia rolling spliffs in the afternoon.
-Sasha turns up as well, and Kittiya and Megan are there and Yam of course, so it’s almost the whole original Jamrock crew, camped out under the rubber trees for the first lockdown.
+On the road through Kata there’s a stripped-out commercial space that used to be a restaurant, which has been turned into a little skate park since the pandemic shut it down, and sometimes I find them there on my way to the beach.
+It’s a good vibe, with loud music on, the whirr and clatter of wheels, and Mia rolling spliffs in the afternoon.
+Sasha turns up as well, Kittiya and Megan are there and Yam of course, so it’s almost the whole original Jamrock crew that camped out under the rubber trees throughout the second lockdown.
 I’m feeling blessed as I mooch around watching my young friends and looking at the street-art that fills the concrete walls.
-I’m interested to find this figure that looks very much like Santa Muerte — Holy Death, Saint Death.
+I’m struck by this figure that looks very much like Santa Muerte — Saint Death, Sacred Death, Holy Death.

-Recently I’ve been intrigued by references to this cult, which is reported to be the world’s fastest-growing religion, or religious movement, a heresy of Catholicism with its origins in Mexico but an increasingly widespread appeal.
+Recently I’ve been intrigued by references to this cult, which is reported to be the world’s fastest-growing religious movement.
 Huge crowds gather at private altars in the suburbs of Mexico City to make offerings to her, to pray for healing or protection, and buy icons and paraphernalia.
+It’s a heresy of Catholicism with its origins in Mexico but an increasingly widespread appeal throughout the Americas and clearly beyond.

-I’m staring at Our Lady of the Shadows and trying to decipher the ribbon legend when Kyle comes over to bump my fist and see if I’ve got a cigarette.
+I’m staring at Our Lady of the Shadows and trying to decipher the ribbon legend when Megan’s brother Kyle comes over to bump my fist and see if I’ve got a cigarette.

 Kyle’s a nice lad.
 Well, maybe thirty now, I’m not sure, very much in his prime, quite a draw for the girls, long-haired and smoulderingly handsome, but nice with it, no apparent ego problems despite the outrageous gift of his voice.